 - Idea 9: Inquiry-based Learning Assessment Tools, CIIA Innovative Teaching Showcase.

-- Tools and Techniques for Course Improvement, created by Richard Fry, WWU
+- Post-Test Analysis, The K. Patricia Cross Academy.
+Tools and Techniques for Course Improvement, created by Richard Fry, WWU

 1. Why Talk About Different Ways to Grade?
 The Shift from Traditional Assessment to Alternative Assessment, Rebecca S. Anderson, New Directions for Teaching and Learning.
 Research article covering the importance of using alternative forms of assessment in the classroom, and different examples that can be implemented.